 - Soil and Sludges

 Soil has been contaminated with solvents, chemical wastes and radioactive wastes.
-The primary health threat is drinking solvent-contaminated groundwater.
+The primary health threats are exposure to landfill waste and exposure to contaminated groundwater.

 Who is Involved

 This site is being addressed as both a Federal Facility, with DOE as the lead agency, and as a non-federal site under the responsibility of the University of California, Davis.

 The site is being addressed in stages: initial actions and a long-term remedial phase focusing on groundwater cleanup.